-The Fire Safety and Civil Protection Directorate-General is a national specialized structure of the MoI and the key entity responsible for DRM on a national level.
+The Fire Safety and Civil Protection Directorate-General is a national specialized structure of the MoI and is the key entity responsible for DRM on a national level.
 It is responsible for performing tasks related to the following:

-- Preventive activities; - State fire prevention control; - Coordination of the training and practical preparedness of the central and territorial units of the executive authorities and increasing the disaster protection awareness and preparedness of population; - Support the activities on analysis, assessment and mapping of disaster risks; - Support and coordinate the activities on critical structures identification and risk assessment; - Fire suppression and rescue activities; - Urgent rehabilitation works, operational protection in situations of floods as well as operations for localization and rescuing, and chemical, biological and radiation protection; - Early warning and announcing of disasters and air attacks to executive authorities and population; - Support the education on protection from disasters in primary, secondary and high education system; - Support the headquarters, district and municipal main offices under the Disaster Protection Act to implement their functions, and - Support the development of programs and projects to reduce the risk of disasters.
+- Preventive activities - State fire prevention control - Coordination of the training and practical preparedness of the central and territorial units of the executive authorities and increasing the disaster protection awareness and preparedness of population - Support for the activities on analysis, assessment and mapping of disaster risks - Support for and coordination of the activities on critical structures identification and risk assessment - Fire suppression and rescue activities

+- Urgent rehabilitation works, operational protection in situations of floods as well as operations for localization and rescuing, and chemical, biological and radiation protection - Early warning and announcing of disasters and air attacks to executive authorities and population - Support for the education on protection from disasters in primary, secondary and high education system - Support for the headquarters, district and municipal main offices under the Disaster Protection Act to implement their functions - Support the development of programs and projects to reduce the risk of disasters

-In accordance with the Rules for Operation of the MoI39, by which it is regulated, the Fire Safety and Civil Protection DG performs its activities through two directorates: State Control and Prevention Activities Directorate and Operational Activities Directorate.
+In accordance with the Rules for Operation of the MoI, by which it is regulated, the Fire Safety and Civil Protection DG performs its activities through two directorates: State Control and Prevention Activities Directorate and Operational Activities Directorate.

-The Fire Safety and Civil Protection DG is a focal point for the UNISDR and the Emergency Response Coordination Centre and, as noted above, is the coordinating body of the Unified Rescue System.
+The Fire Safety and Civil Protection DG is a focal point for the United Nations International Strategy for Disaster Reduction (UNISDR) and the ERCC and, as noted above, is the coordinating body of the Unified Rescue System.